huynguyenbao/huynguyenbao.github.io/_posts/2025-01-25-CG-Project.md

 <a id="A7"></a>
 ### 7. Area Light

-We implement area light class to attach to the lamp' bulb and the screen of CRT television (which are natuarlly area lights).
+We implement area light class for the lamp' bulb and the screen of CRT television (which are natuarlly area lights).

 Code:
 * `src\lights\area.cpp`